hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/lectures_and_discourses/048_the_soul_and_god.md

 to get.
 I go all over the world.
 If I have to get fifteen for each one I have taught!...

-We have to come to this idea: "This My Mâyâ is divine."
+We have to come to this idea: "This My Māyā is divine."
 It is My activity \[My\] divinity. "\[My Maya\] is hard to cross, but those that take refuge in me \[go beyond maya\]."
 (Gita, VII.
 14.)
 But you find out that it is very difficult to cross this ocean \[of Maya by\] yourself.